 Students explore four Areas of Study (AoS).
 Through their exploration, students will develop an understanding of the organisation of sounds.
 Areas of Study for the whole specification are based on key periods and styles of music:

 Area of study 1: Western classical tradition 1650 - 1910.
-Set Work: Mozart Clarinet Concerto in A Major, K. 622, Rondo

 Area of study 2: Popular music.

 Area of study 3: Traditional music.